xiaoluo2017/Kdtree/README.md

 # Kdtree

 ## Features
-support efficient range search, find all of the points contained in a query rectangle support nearest-neighbor search, find a closest point to a query point
+support efficient range search, find all of the points contained in a query rectangle<br>
+support nearest-neighbor search, find a closest point to a query point

 ## Dependencies